microsoft/FluidFramework/docs/content/docs/glossary.md

 **Fluid loader** - Responsible for connecting to a Fluid service and loading a Container.

+**Fluid Object** - Any JavaScript object that implements fluid feature interfaces.

 **Fluid runtime** -

 **Fluid service** – The container will connect to a service to send and receive changes to collaborative data.